jonathanhogg/flitter/README.md

 - running GLSL shaders as stacked image generators and filters, with live manipulation of uniforms and live reload of source
 - compositing all of the above and rendering to one or more windows
-- saving rendering output to image and video files
+- saving rendering output to image and video files (including the lockstep frame-by-frame video output suitable for producing perfect loops)
 - driving arbitrary DMX fixtures via a USB DMX interface (currently via an Entec-compatible interface or my own crazy hand-built devices)
 - driving a LaserCube plugged in over USB (other lasers probably easy-ish to